The Mandalorian’s glorious second season has concluded in a predictably epic finale after hugely entertaining fans for the last eight weeks.

 The service launched in the UK back in March, with both seasons of the Star Wars spin-off available to binge there now, alongside all nine movies and acclaimed animated offering The Clone Wars.

 After mostly writing and producing the previous season, Jon Favreau himself has taken on a directing role this season.

 “We’re working on season two, writing, prepping with the directors and getting ready to direct myself, actually,” Jon Favreau told Entertainment Weekly in September 2019.
 “I didn’t get a chance the last time around because I was doing Lion King.
 So I’ll step in for one of them.”

-Check out the directors announced so far below.
+Check out the directors below.

 - Jon Favreau: The Lion King, The Jungle Book, Iron Man

 - Carl Weathers: Hawaii Five-O, A Burger and a Bullet and The Mandalorian’s Greef Carga actor

 - Robert Rodriguez: From Dusk Till Dawn, Spy Kids, Sin City, Alita: Battle Angel

 - Peyton Reed: The Break Up, Yes Man, Ant-Man, Ant-Man and the Wasp